Pedram-Naghib/replica-calc/README.md

 ![Orginal](images/orginal.jpg)
 ![Replica](images/replica.png)

-Can't say which is which, Right?
+Can't say which is which, Right? :face_with_raised_eyebrow: